jehptes/Serverless_dataLake_IaC/README.md

-# Serverless Data Lake - Terraform
+# Serverless AWS Data Lake - Terraform

 ## Description

-Building a Serverless Data Lake Analytics with Amazon Athena
+This is a continues project to build a Serverless Data Lake Analytics with Amazon Athena.